Spices-Inc/spices-outreach-engine/bridge-app/CORE_LOGIC.md

 ## Agent 2: The Researcher (The Detective)
 **Objective:** Perform deep-profile analysis on qualified leads to identify the "Decision Maker" and their specific "Power Score."

+## Agent 2: The Researcher (The Detective)
+**Objective:** Perform deep-profile analysis on qualified leads to identify the "Decision Maker" and their specific "Power Score."

 ### Antagonistic Hierarchy Logic:
 - **Rule 1: Small/Micro-Business Filter**
   - *Logic:* If no complex hierarchy is detected, assume the **Founder** handles all purchasing.